-The Center for Community Engagement serves as the campus hub for community engagement, providing diverse student opportunities and institutional vision and direction.
-CCE aims to provide every USU student with opportunities to find their passion, apply their education, and make a positive and meaningful contribution to the greater community through service and civic engagement.
-CCE works together with local, regional, national, and international partners to tackle critical issues identified by the community.
+The Center for Community Engagement (CCE) was established in 2013, bringing together the complimentary missions of our six community engagement programs.
+CCE serves as the campus hub for community engagement, providing diverse student opportunities and institutitional vision and direction.
+CCE aims to provide every USU student with opportunities to find their passion, apply their education and make a positive and meaningful contribution to the greater community through service and civic engagement.
+CCE works together with local, regional, national and international partners to tackle critical issues identified by the community.

 Mission / Vision